smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 -------------------
 Modeling operations
 -------------------
-With the shapes defined above, let's create an operation on our service for returning a menu to the consumer:
+With the shapes defined above, let's create an operation for returning a menu to the consumer, and add it to the service:

 .. code-block:: smithy
     :caption: ``main.smithy``